What can you expect in a HMRC Tax Inspection?

 - A significant change in figures from one year to the next

-- A vast difference in figures from other businesses in the same industry
+- An unexplained or significant difference in financial figures and ratios/margins from similar businesses in the same industry

 - Directors earn less than employees

 Not everyone is a tax expert, so it is important to have the right information and representation through an accountant.
 Being proactive with your accountant and explaining any changes to HMRC as soon as they occur, can help alleviate any suspicions that may arise and potentially prevent any need for further inspection.